Philip Chan (actor)

-Philip Chan Yan-kin (born 25 January 1945) is a Hong Kong actor, film director, producer, screenwriter, and music composer of Taishan area origin.
+Philip Chan Yan-kin (陳欣健; born 25 January 1945) is a Hong Kong actor, filmmaker, music composer, and former police officer.

+Early years

+Chan was born in British Hong Kong in 1945, the son of Cantonese parents from Taishan.
+He was educated at La Salle College, where he was the lead vocalist for the first all-Chinese college pop group, "The Astro-Notes" (named for the astronauts of the 1960s).

+Law enforcement work

+From 1965 to 1976, Chan was an officer in the Royal Hong Kong Police Force, reaching the rank of Superintendent.

+He displayed courage and leadership in solving several major crime cases in the British Colony, including the first-ever armed bank robbery in 1974 in which 11 hostages were held at ransom.
+He was nicknamed the "Singing Inspector" when he wrote the lyrics and went on TV to promote road safety for school children.

+His most memorable moment as a police inspector was during a press conference with members of Hong Kong's press at the scene of the 1974 Po Sang Bank robbery, one of the biggest bank robbery cases up until then in the city's history.

 Career

-He worked as a Royal Hong Kong Police Force police inspector before entering the entertainment industry.
-His most memorable moment as a police inspector was during a press conference with members of Hong Kong's press at the scene of the 1974 Po Sang Bank robbery, one of the biggest bank robbery cases up until then in Hong Kong history.
-He resigned as a Superintendent of Police in 1976 to join Bang Bang Films as a Producer.
+After retiring from the Police Force in 1976, Chan joined Bang Bang Films as a Producer.
 He simultaneously headed its Advertising Department, marketing the then very popular jeans and apparel brand name in Hong Kong.

-Chan became popular in the then-British Colony of Hong Kong by being the lead vocalist for the first all-Chinese college pop group, "The Astro-Notes" (named for the astronauts of the 1960s).
-He became a household name when he joined the Royal Hong Kong Police in 1965.
-He displayed courage and leadership in solving several major crime cases in the British Colony, including the first-ever armed bank robbery in 1974 in which 11 hostages were held at ransom.
-He was nicknamed the "Singing Inspector" when he wrote the lyrics and went on TV to promote road safety for school children.
-His success in police work earned him a quick promotion to Superintendent of Police in 1975.

-In 1976, he was invited by actress Josephine Siu (Siu Fong Fong) and director Pochi Leung to write a police screenplay involving heroin trafficking between Amsterdam and Hong Kong, "Jumping Ash".
+That same year, he was invited by actress Josephine Siu (Siu Fong Fong) and director Pochi Leung to write a police screenplay involving heroin trafficking between Amsterdam and Hong Kong, "Jumping Ash".
 The upbeat detective movie was an instant box-office success in 1976, grossing one million dollars in three days and causing the young policeman to consider pursuing his greatest love of life, films, and music.
 He resigned from public service to head the film production and marketing department for Bang Bang Group, the most successful jeans company in Hong Kong.
 He also took the helm in producing two popular youth programs on Hong Kong Television Broadcasting Limited and the then Rediffusion Television, respectively, to promote Bang Bang Fashion.
 He became a renowned actor, scriptwriter, director, and producer, with 14 films under his direction from 1976 to 1990.
 He is the Honorable Lifetime Chairman of the Hong Kong Film Director's Guild and an Honorable Committee Member of the Hong Kong Performing Artists Guild.
 He was also one of the principal emcees in Hong Kong's leading television station, Hong Kong Television Broadcasting Limited (TVB) for over 15 years.

 Intending to strengthen his skills in Management and Marketing, he spent less time in acting and producing and eventually became an executive working for several commercial conglomerates in Hong Kong: